GrapheneOS/hardened_malloc/README.md

   size class regions interspersed with guard pages
 * Zero size allocations are a dedicated size class with the entire region remaining non-readable and non-writable
-* Protected allocator state (including all metadata)
-    * Address space for state is entirely reserved during initialization and never reused for allocations or anything else
-    * State within global variables is entirely read-only after initialization with pointers to the isolated allocator state so leaking the address of the library doesn't leak the address of writable state
-    * Allocator state is located within a dedicated region with high entropy randomly sized guard regions around it
-    * Protection via Memory Protection Keys (MPK) on x86\_64 (disabled by default due to low benefit-cost ratio on top of baseline protections)
-    * [future] Protection via MTE on ARMv8.5+
 * Extension for retrieving the size of allocations with fallback to a sentinel for pointers not managed by the allocator
     * Can also return accurate values for pointers *within* small allocations